 When the temperatures begin to drop and the orange, yellow, and red leaves start to color trees, many people assume hiking season is coming to an end.
 But for others, these natural signs represent the beginning of their hiking adventures.
 In order to fully experience the satisfaction of spending time outdoors during this time of year, one must organize accordingly.
 This includes preparing for the weather by dressing warmly, packing food and beverages that will help contain the heat your body is trying to release, and planning a route that bypasses colder sections of the trail (if that’s what you’re trying to avoid).
-Check out our advice below about how to prepare for a fall hiking trip, and if it’s a multi-day trip, read our tips for camping during the autumn season as well.
+Check out our advice below about how to prepare for a fall hiking trip.

 Working with weather

 According to an article in Backpacker, one-third of storms in North America happen in September and carry into the first half of October.
 Working around these weather concerns is imperative, although it is recommended to be prepared for any type of weather condition while hiking.
 Try to plan a hike during the second half of October or beginning of November, because it’s a window that may provide the best climate.